katilingban/mozambique-endline-forms/README.md

 [![DOI](https://zenodo.org/badge/454729659.svg)](https://zenodo.org/badge/latestdoi/454729659)
 <!-- badges: end -->

-This repository contains several survey instruments in XLSForm and XForm standard for use in Open Data Kit developed for UNICEF Mozambique.
+This repository contains endline survey instrument in XLSForm and XForm standard for use in Open Data Kit developed for UNICEF Mozambique.

-## Improving nutrition status for under 5 children in Zambezia and Nampula

 This form (`improving_nutrition_status_u5.xlsx` and `improving_nutrition_status_u5.xml`) is for use in the endline survey